Airline Counter: 26

 Philippine Airlines

-Philippine Airlines (PAL) was founded in 1935 with formal operations in 1941.
-In 1947, the airline became the first South East Asia airline to fly to Europe.
-The two flights, heading to Rome and Madrid, respectively, each took two days to complete and required stops at Calcutta, Karachi, and Cairo.
-PAL was also the first Asian carrier to fly into China on two new routes to Beijing and Canton in 1979.
-PAL then launched its first non-stop flight to Toronto in Oct.
+Philippine Airlines (PAL) was founded in 1941 but transitioned solely to military operations during the Second World War.
+After resuming normal operations, the airline expanded, absorbed other Philippine carriers.
+PAL became the first Asian carrier to cross the pacific (Manila-Oakland with 3 stops) in 1946 and the first Southeast Asia airline to fly to Europe (Manila-Madrid).
+The Madrid flight took two days with 6 stops at Calcutta, Karachi, Dhahran, Cairo, and Rome.
+PAL launched its first non-stop flight to Toronto in Oct.
 2012 after a 15 year hiatus from the North American East Coast.

 Vietnam Airlines

 Vietnam Airlines has roots to 1956 when the North Vietnamese government established “Vietnam Civil Aviation” to serve the country.
 However, due to a trade embargo barring the country from operating American technology, the company relied on an inefficient Soviet fleet until the trade prohibition was lifted in 1994.
-Then, in 1995, the company was incorporated into the new “Vietnam Airlines Corporation.”
-Nowadays, the group possesses an industry-leading modern fleet, cementing its place as the first operator of both the 787-9 and A350-900.
+It wasn’t until 1993 that the airline became Vietnam’s Flag Carrier, and in 1995, the company was incorporated into the new “Vietnam Airlines Corporation.”
+Nowadays, the group possesses an industry-leading modern fleet with recognition as a Skytrax 5 stay airline in 2020.

 Above is a Boeing 787-10 (VN-A879) arriving at Toronto Pearson from Hanoi Noi Bai International Airport (HAN) on a COVID-19 cargo/repatriation flight